PalisadoesFoundation/talawa-api/docs/docs/auto-docs/graphql/types/Query/eventQueries/recurringEventInstanceQueries/functions/getRecurringEventInstanceById.md

 `Promise`\<[`ResolvedRecurringEventInstance`](../../../../../../drizzle/tables/recurringEventInstances/type-aliases/ResolvedRecurringEventInstance.md) \| `null`\>

-A promise that resolves to the resolved recurring event event instance, or null if not found.
+- A promise that resolves to the resolved recurring event instance, or null if not found.